nostar/DroidStar/README.md

 cd DroidStar
 mkdir build
 cd build
-qmake6 ../DroidStar.pro
+cmake ..
 make
 ```
-If building an an arm based platform like rpi, the md380 vocoder can be used.
+If building an an arm based platform like rpi or using dynarmic on x64/arm64, the md380 vocoder can be used.
 In order to build with this, uncomment the following line in DroidStar.pro:
 ```
 #DEFINES += USE_MD380_VOCODER
 ```